Logo for UWRF's 150th anniversary

 From 1874 to today, the University of Wisconsin-River Falls has believed in the power of opportunity and so have our students.
 We are proud to serve our Falcons at every stage of their academic journey and work with community partners to create positive change locally, regionally and globally.

-We’re spending the year celebrating our rich history while also looking ahead to the next 150 years and beyond.
-Check back often for updates on events and activities planned to mark UWRF’s Sesquicentennial and join us in celebrating 150 years of UWRF!
+We’re spending the year celebrating our rich history while also looking ahead to the next 150 years and beyond!
+Explore our sesquicentennial booklet to learn more about our history and check back often for updates on events and activities planned to mark UWRF’s Sesquicentennial.

 Celebrate With Us!